no-types/RagGrid-Documentation/content/guide/sparkline.md

 +++
-title = "Sparkline chart inside Table" description = ""
+title = "Sparkline Charts"
+description = ""
 weight = 7
 +++

-## Sparkline in RagGrid
+## Sparkline Charts in RagGrid

 Here's an example of creating Sparkline chart in RagGrid